guilhemmarchand/trackme/docs/userguide.rst

 - ``Overview data source`` is the current view that exposes the main information and metrics for this entity
 - ``Outlier detection overview`` exposes the event outliers detection chart
 - ``Outlier detection configuration`` provides different options to configure the outliers detection
+- ``Data sampling`` shows the results from the data sampling & event format recognition engine
 - ``Data parsing quality`` exposes indexing time parsing issues such as truncation issues for this sourcetype, if any.
 - ``Lagging performances`` exposes the event lag and ingestion lag recorded metrics in the metric index
 - ``Status flipping`` exposes all status flipping events that were stored in the summary index